 Alexa Skills Store: The market place where users of Alexa-enabled products may go to search for skills, and enable/disable skills.
 The Alexa Skill Store is to Alexa skills what the App Store is to iOS apps and what Google Play is to Android apps.

-Alexa Voice Service (AVS): a Software Development Kit (SDK) that enables hardware manufacturers and software developers to integrate Alexa to their hardware/software.
-For instance, a manufacturers of a bluetooth speaker may add microphones to their speaker, use AVS, and then turn their once simple bluetooth speaker into an Echo like device.
+Alexa Voice Service (AVS): A Software Development Kit (SDK) that enables hardware manufacturers and software developers to integrate Alexa to their hardware/software.
+For instance, a manufacturer of a bluetooth speaker may add microphones to their speaker, use AVS, and then turn their once simple bluetooth speaker into an Echo like device.
 AVS was made generally available in June 2015.